-The Deckvest LITE is a ultra lightweight lifejacket which may be used for a wide variety of applications, from inshore

-    sailing, RIB, powerboat, fishing, kayaking, paddleboarding and more.
-You may add to the LITE many additional features

-    depending on application; including Sprayhood, Pylon™ lifejacket light, Lume-On™ bladder illumination lights.
-You can

-    also convert this product easily to manual only operation if required.
+The Deckvest LITE is an ultra lightweight lifejacket which may be used for a wide variety of applications, from inshore sailing, RIB, powerboat, fishing, kayaking, paddleboarding and more.
+You may add to the LITE many additional features depending on the application; including Sprayhood, Pylon™ lifejacket light, Lume-On™ bladder illumination lights.
+You can also convert this product easily to manual only operation if required.

 The Deckvest LITE has no integrated deck harness.

 The Deckvest LITE+ is an update to the popular LITE with an added Deck Harness.

 You could technically wear a Deckvest LITE+ on an Atlantic crossing as the Deckvest LITE+ is a 170N lifejacket with integrated harness, however it does not come fitted with any accessories.
 These accessories would be vital during an Atlantic crossing.

 The following accessories are fitted as standard to our offshore lifejacket harness the Deckvest 5D; sprayhood, Pylon approved lifejacket light, Lume-On bladder illumination lights and safety line cutter, as well as a whole host of other features e.g. double crotch strap and visible activation window.

 The Deckvest 5D 170N and the Deckvest LITE+ both contain a 170N bladder and are tested to the same standards; CE Approved, ISO 12402-3 Lifejacket (170N) and ISO 12401 Deck Harness.